wordofwarning/wordofwarning.org/current/2016-turn/fri/index.md

 ![Stream Project](stream.jpg)

 **Stream Project | *Wired 2***
 An interactive installation that allows the viewer's heart rate to dictate what they see on the screen in front of them.
-Shot on a bridge in the beautiful Peak District in Derbyshire, *Wired:2* takes advantage of new technology where the viewer can construct their experience by altering their heart rate and ultimately view a dance film that is both empowering and intimate.
+Shot on a bridge in the beautiful Peak District in Derbyshire, *Wired 2* takes advantage of new technology where the viewer can construct their experience by altering their heart rate and ultimately view a dance film that is both empowering and intimate.
 [streamproject.wordpress.com](http://streamproject.wordpress.com)

 **Jo Ashbridge | *Going Places***